-“Organizing Sustainability: Empowerment and Justice in Environmental Advocacy” is an 8 week course introducing the basics of community organizing for sustainability and environmental justice starting in late September.
+“Organizing Sustainability: Empowerment, Justice and Practice in Community advocacy” is an 8 week course introducing the basics of community organizing for sustainability and environmental justice in the Fall and Winter semesters.
 It is open to students, community members, and others interested in environmental advocacy.

 Participants will follow an experiential curriculum focused both on learning the analytical and organizational skills required for environmental advocacy, as well as fostering safety and long term relationships among participants.

-This program is free, and upon completion, with an 85% participation rate, students will get a Sustainable Concordia Certificate in Environmental Advocacy.
+This program is free, and upon completion, with an 85% participation rate, students will get a Sustainable Concordia Certificate.
 Additionally, Concordia Students may have it added to their transcripts on their Co-Curricular Record.

 This module builds on the campaign planning process, emphasizing the importance of crafting specific, goal oriented messaging arcs in the advocacy campaign process.
 Students will learn habits of effective messaging, and practice the ABC’s of staying on message.

 This module aims creates a safe space to have a productive debate about what worked and didn’t work well throughout the program and explores productive conflict resolution tactics.

 In the final module of the course, participants will present their work on the selected campaign, review goals and end the program with a celebration and certificates.